 Do organizations need to inform employees about their monitoring?

 Informing employees beforehand of their monitoring is required in only 2 states of the U.S. This is because the state’s laws in the U.S. vary in some states like Connecticut Gen. Stat.§ 31-48d and Delaware Del.
 6 Code § 19-7-705 and thus require pre-information of monitoring.

-Yes, in the U.S. policies and code of conduct are utmost important in any organization.
+Yes, in the U.S. policies and codes of conduct are of utmost importance in any organization.
 It is recommended that all organizations must have employee monitoring policies like:

 - Be very precise and clear with your policies

-- Clearly define what and till which extent will be monitored.
+- Clearly define what and to which extent will be monitored.

-- State and inform little or no privacy of usage from company’s properties.
+- State and inform little or no privacy of usage from the company’s properties.

 - Set restrictions on sharing personal data with a third party.

 Are there any laws protecting employees’ privacy in the U.S.?

 While ensuring the privacy of employers, the U.S. has not forgotten about employees’ privacy too.